anchore/sbom-action/README.md

     registry-password: ${{ secrets.REGISTRY_PASSWORD }}
 ```

-To connect directly to a registry without using the docker daemon,
+To connect directly to a registry without using the Docker daemon,
 prefix the `image` name with `http://` or `https://`:

 ```yaml